-These students, who are known as the Student Sustainability Advisors, presented the lesson to more than 5000 first-year students over the past five years in UNIV100, HONR100, Scholars Colloqium, and other first-year seminar classes.
-The Advisors presented the lesson to nearly 1700 students (approximately 50% of all first-year students) during the fall 2012 semester alone.
+These students, who are known as the Student Sustainability Advisors, presented the lesson to nearly 7000 first-year students over the past seven years in UNIV100, HONR100, Scholars Colloqium, and other first-year seminar classes.
+The Advisors presented the lesson to around 1800 students (approximately 54% of all first-year students) during the fall 2013 semester alone.

 The Sustainability Advisors and their lesson have received incredible reviews from first-year students and their instructors.
 The goal for this sustainability lesson is to make it a core component of first-year education so that all students of the University of Maryland have a basic understanding of the fundamental issues of sustainability and opportunities to get involved with sustainability initiatives on campus.